top of page

 • Financial Records: Profit and loss statements, balance sheets, tax returns, and bank statements—typically for the past three years.
 You are checking that the business actually makes the money the seller claims and that there are no hidden liabilities.

 • Operational Aspects: Key customer relationships, supplier arrangements, employee roles, and any intellectual property.
+Buyers examine operational capabilities extensively, which is why a deal-ready operating model demonstrates the systematic approach sophisticated buyers demand.

 For larger transactions, you'll typically hire accountants, solicitors, and other specialists to conduct formal financial due diligence, which can take several months.